 6. Referral Marketing

 Despite the competition, firms have built an empire of subscribers based on just referral marketing.
 Sounds fascinating, isn’t it?
 But the power of referral is real.
 After all, don’t we all trust the recommendations of a person we know instead of a stranger?
 The lifetime value of a referred customer is 16% higher than a non-referred one, and companies with a referral program experience an 82% higher revenue than those that don’t.

 By incentivizing referrals, you’re building a solid user base.
-Just the way Evernote did with “invite your friends, and they’ll get premium, and you earn points'' or Dropbox did with “get 16 GB free by inviting friends to use Dropbox”.
+Just the way Evernote did with “invite your friends, and they’ll get premium, and you earn points''.
 Some of the other most common referral techniques are to offer a discount on subscription, free extension of the trial, and access to premium features for free.

 Furthermore, when a customer refers to your product, they’re likely to refer to like-minded prospects looking for a product like yours.
 You’re not just getting leads but rather getting reliable leads.
 Research shows that a high-impact recommendation from someone you know triggers a purchase 50% higher than a recommendation from the company!

 No matter how much money an enterprise has, they will always look for a cheaper alternative for buying new software or tools.
 It is a universal behaviour always to spend less, save more.
 There are a lot of platforms in the B2C sector that enlists exclusive deals of top brands and companies, which helps both the customers and the companies.
 The former to find a product/service at a cheaper rate and the latter to generate brand awareness.
 The same is practiced in B2B through sites like Appsumo.